-We do not seek sensitive information (e.g. data relating to gender, race or ethnic origin, political opinions, religious beliefs, trade union or works council membership, criminal record, physical or mental health, or sexual orientation) from initial candidates.
-But to the extent you supply any information of a sensitive nature with your application, you agree that we may use such information in accordance with applicable law, including for statistical and reporting purposes.
+We do not require sensitive information (e.g. data relating to gender, race or ethnic origin, political opinions, religious beliefs, trade union or works council membership, criminal record, physical or mental health, or sexual orientation) from initial candidates.
+But to the extent you supply any information of a sensitive nature with your application on a voluntary basis, you agree that we may use such information in accordance with applicable law, including for statistical and reporting purposes.

 3. How We Use and Retain Your Career Information.

-(a) We Use the Career Information to Process Your Requests.
-We use your career information to provide job alerts or other information you may request.
-We also use your application profile information to process your employment applications (e.g., to authenticate your identity, review qualifications, contact references, conduct background checks, to communicate with you regarding your application and to comply with applicable laws such as anti-terrorism and immigration requirements).
-We also use your employment information for general statistical analysis and reporting purposes.
-We may also use your career information, in our sole and absolute discretion, to let you know about other job opportunities that might be a good fit for you.
+(a) We Use the Information to Process Your Requests.
+We use your information to provide job alerts or other information you may request.
+We also use your application profile information to process your employment applications and to communicate with you regarding your application.
+We also use your information for general statistical analysis and reporting purposes.
+We may also use your information, in our sole discretion, to let you know about other job opportunities that might be a good fit for you.

-(b) Your Information is Retained if You are Employed.
+(b) Retention of Your Information.
 If you are successful and offered employment or a placement with Navigant, this information will be retained and transferred to your personnel file and used to manage any employment or other relationship with Navigant (e.g., to administer benefits, performance reviews, training, regulatory compliance or disciplinary actions).
 If you are not successful, then we will only retain your information to the extent permitted by law, including retaining a record of your application and, unless you tell us that you do not wish us to do so pursuant to Section 9 below, we may retain a copy of your resume for up to 5 years for potential future opportunities.

-4. We Share Your Career Information With Third-Parties to Process Your Requests to Apply for a Job.
-We share your information with third-parties (e.g. recruiters, persons you have provided as references or other service providers) to assist us in processing your career requests and applications for employment and other employment related tasks (e.g., providing internal statistical analysis and reporting, such as candidate activity and demographic reports).
+4. We Share Your Information with Third-Parties With Your Permission.
+We share your information with third-parties (e.g. recruiters, persons you have provided as references or other service providers) that you permit us to share with, in order to assist us in processing your career requests and applications for employment and other employment related tasks (e.g., providing internal statistical analysis and reporting, such as candidate activity and demographic reports).